thomasgalliker/PiWeatherStation/README.md

 [Unit]
 Description=WeatherDisplay.Api Service

+# When this service should be started up
+After=network-online.target firewalld.service

+# Is dependent on this target
+Wants=network-online.target

 [Service]
 Type=notify
 # will set the Current Working Directory (CWD)
 WorkingDirectory=/home/pi/WeatherDisplay.Api
 # systemd will run this executable to start the service
 ExecStart=/home/pi/WeatherDisplay.Api/WeatherDisplay.Api
 # to query logs using journalctl, set a logical name here
 SyslogIdentifier=WeatherDisplay.Api

 # Use your username to keep things simple, for production scenario's I recommend a dedicated user/group.